 for story on Parachute Museum Interviews with Industry Leaders .

-In 2015 The Parachute Museum is celebrating its fifth year of being open to the public as part of the Wright-Dunbar Interpretive Center.
+In 2020 The Parachute Museum celebrated its tenth year of being open to the public as part of the Wright-Dunbar Interpretive Center.
 An article on the anniversary is can be found on the Aviation Blog page:

 Parachute Museum Interviews

 These videos are a series of interviews with some of the parachute engineers scientists and developers who have been responsible for the most significant and advanced parachute systems of the last half-century and was created by the Aviation Trail Parachute Museum in Dayton Ohio in June 2017 at the American Institute of Aeronautics and Astronautics forum as part of the Advanced Decelerator Conference.